FerAguate/pleiotest/README.md

----
-title: "pleiotest package: Sequential test for detecting genetic pleiotropy"
+title: ## Pleiotest package: Sequential test for detecting genetic pleiotropy
-author: "Fernando Aguate"
+author: Fernando Aguate
-date: "7/15/2020"
+date: 7/15/2020
----

 pleiotest is a package that provides tools for detecting genetic associations with multiple traits (i.e. pleiotropy).